dale8/report-demo/README.md

 It also provides writers (currently for .csv and .xls) which are using the above annotations to crreate (or append) files based on this information.
 Writers can write file on a disk, or return a `ByteArrayOutputStream` that can be used for example to return file with REST service.

+### About `@TranslatableDTO` annotation

+`@TranslatableDTO` has one property:
+- `ignoreNonAnnotated = Boolean` - boolean value describing behavior regarding fields (or getters) not annotated with `@FieldNameTranslation` annotation.
+Default value is `true`, which means that if there is a field (or a getter without corresponding field) not annotated with `@FieldNameTranslation` annotation, it will not be printed by writer.
+If set to false, then all fields (or getters without corresponding fields) not annotated with `@FieldNameTranslation` annotation will be printed.

 ### About `@FieldNameTranslation` annotation

 `@FieldNameTranslation` annotation recives three arguments:
-- `value = String` string representing desired header of this column (default - blank string)
+- `value = String` - string representing desired header of this column (default - blank string)
-- `order = Integer` int value instructing writer in which order columns should appear (default - `Integer.MAX_VALUE`)
+- `order = Integer` - int value instructing writer in which order columns should appear (default - `Integer.MAX_VALUE`)
-- `ignore = Boolean` boolean value instructing writer not to print this column
+- `ignore = Boolean` - boolean value explicitly instructing writer not to print this column (default - `false`)

 `@FieldNameTranslation` annotation can be applied to field or to getter method.
 If you have a get method that don't have corresponding field, but its name is sticking to convention (e.g `getSomething()` or `isSomethingTrue`), annotation can still be used on it.